 Simple subtraction.
 (2011)

 Don’t be afraid of working in small spaces with simple materials.
-That has nothing to do with how powerful or meaningful the work can be.
+Size has nothing to do with how powerful or meaningful a work can be.

 Adorno writes that, “It is self evident that that nothing concerning art is self evident anymore”.
 This idea supports the notion that there is no concrete “thing” called art.
 Thus there is no “true” or “pure” art.
 Art is something that, like other readings have pointed out, has no concrete foundation.
 One cannot look at something and say, “that is not art” or “that follows the exact specifications of x form of art”.
 Looking at art is a process of blindness that unifies what we see. ~ Behringer